 This is the time when you could use some support for your mind and energy.
 The herbs and minerals in Power Day will help.
 Chromium helps keep your blood sugar normal.
 Together with Panax ginseng, chromium also supports your energy levels.
 Zinc, Rhodiola and Panax ginseng contribute to mental resilience and normal cognitive functions.
 Zinc and Rhodiola help you stay balanced in stress situations.

 If you take Power Day every day at noon and apply the sleep tips mentioned, you already have a lot in place to perform well during the day.

 The supplements Strong Morning and Power Day are part of a complete ritual of four supplements that respond to your day-night rhythm.
 The other supplements in the box, called Circadian Boost, are Evening Star and Optimal Sleep.
-Evening Star replenishes your energy on a cellular level, so you can start the day energetically the next day.
+Evening Star replenishes your energy, so you can start the day energetically the next day.
 Optimal Sleep is an advanced sleep supplement that you take two hours before bed for a good night's sleep.

 There are a number of tools you can use to help make up for broken nights.
 Do you work from home or a hybrid?
 Then take an afternoon nap about 5-7 hours after getting up.
 A siesta of 10-20 minutes is sufficient to perform 1-3 mentally afterwards.
 Want to make up for lack of sleep?
 Then go for a 90-minute siesta.